Distilleries to visit by train: Part 1 - from Edinburgh

 Train Station: Annan

-Visiting Annandale by train does require entering England (!) and changing trains at Carlisle.
-However, Annandale is a brand new, up-and-coming Lowland distillery well worth a visit.
-Like Eden Mill, Annandale is on the verge of producing its first single malt.
+Visiting Annandale by train does require entering England and changing trains at Carlisle.
+However, Annandale is a relatively new Lowland distillery and well worth a visit.
+Since its first bottling in 2018, they have gone on to be named the Best Single Malt Whisky Distillery in Scotland by the SME Scottish Enterprise Awards.
 Visiting here is therefore more exciting for those interested in the rise of new distillers, not those looking for a historic spirit to take home with them.
-A variety of tours are on offer, starting at £15 per person.
-As well as a ‘Classic’ Distillery Tour, you can take tours with the distillery’s owner, David Thomson, and a Technical Tour with more precise details about the distillation process.
+A variety of experiences are on offer starting at £25 per person.
+Additionally, their 1836 Tour takes you on a historic journey of Annandale Distillery with behind the scene access to whisky-making secrets.

 Additional Info